-What programs are best for helping a child overcome dyslexia?
-Which program should you choose, or NOT choose?
-Picking a program that will actually work for your child is challenging, but you can choose wisely by understanding these different types of programs.
+Picking a program that will actually work for your dyslexic child is challenging, but you can choose wisely by understanding the different types of programs.

 Teaching Reading to children with dyslexia through phonemic awareness programs at home or in school is critical for overcoming true dyslexia.
 You may be confused by the different ways people recommend overcoming dyslexia, but how you approach your child’s difficulty should be based upon your child’s particular areas of deficit.
 No single program is going to be “best” for every child.